If you are invited to a Tribunal hearing about electroconvulsive treatment (ECT), this information is for you.

 If you are under 18 years old your psychiatrist must apply to the Tribunal for permission before they can give you ECT.

-If you are over 18 years old and have the capacity to give informed consent, you decide whether to have ECT.
+If you are over 18 years old and have capacity to give informed consent, you decide whether to have ECT.

 If you do not have the capacity to give informed consent your psychiatrist must apply to the Tribunal for permission before they can give you ECT.